RRR: India

-Shubhra Gupta of The Indian Express gave the film a rating of 3.5/5 and wrote "The film casts not just one super-star, but two of them – Jr NTR and Ram Charan.
+Shubhra Gupta of The Indian Express gave the film a rating of 3.5/5 and wrote, "The film casts not just one super-star, but two of them – Jr NTR and Ram Charan.
 The biggest super-star among them all is SS Rajamouli and the audience also saved the loudest 'taalis' (claps) for him".
-Prateek Sur of Outlook India gave the film a rating of 3.5/5 and wrote "The film's grand representation is what makes this a Must Watch".
-Stutee Ghosh of The Quint gave the film a rating of 3/5 and wrote "Parts of RRR seem Ridiculous and Reductive it's also absolutely Ravishing and for that it deserves to be seen and enjoyed".
-Rahul Devulapalli of The Week gave the film a rating of 3/5 and wrote "Visually stunning action sequences, exceptionally synchronised dance moves stand out".
+Prateek Sur of Outlook India gave the film a rating of 3.5/5 and wrote, "The film's grand representation is what makes this a Must Watch".
+Stutee Ghosh of The Quint gave the film a rating of 3/5 and wrote, "Parts of RRR seem Ridiculous and Reductive it's also absolutely Ravishing and for that it deserves to be seen and enjoyed".
+Rahul Devulapalli of The Week gave the film a rating of 3/5 and wrote, "Visually stunning action sequences, exceptionally synchronised dance moves stand out".

-Saibal Chatterjee of NDTV gave the film a rating of 2/5 and wrote "The film rings hollow because it never pauses for breath and does not grant its two male protagonists anything akin to recognizable human qualities although they do constantly harp on love and longing".
-Sukanya Verna of Rediff gave the film a rating of 2/5 and wrote "A copious amount of blood, beating, crying, saving, sacrificing, nationalism fills up its staggering three hours running time.
+Saibal Chatterjee of NDTV gave the film a rating of 2/5 and wrote, "The film rings hollow because it never pauses for breath and does not grant its two male protagonists anything akin to recognizable human qualities although they do constantly harp on love and longing".
+Sukanya Verma of Rediff gave the film a rating of 2/5 and wrote, "A copious amount of blood, beating, crying, saving, sacrificing, nationalism fills up its staggering three hours running time.
 Emotions run sky high, but you feel nothing".